jaukia/cld-js/readme.markdown

 cld.js
 ======

-Detect the langugage of any piece of text: the text goes in and the language of it comes out.
+Detect the langugage of any piece of text: the text goes in and a language comes out.
 This is a javascript port of the Compact Language Detector from Chromium.

 Compactness is relative: cld.js is 1 MB minified and gzipped, 3 MB just minified and 9.6 MB in its original form.